rosineygp/mkdkr/README.md

 # Make It In Box

-Super small and powerfull framework for make pipilines based on Makefile and docker containers.
+Super small and powerful framework for make pipelines based on Makefile and docker containers.

 - Just the make, docker and bash as system requirements
 - Just 2 files in your source code (Makefile and .bash)